19hours/sg-statutes/Acts/Income Tax Act.md

 (2) The expenses referred to in subsection (1) are —

-(a) expenses in establishing, maintaining or otherwise participating in an approved trade fair, trade exhibition, trade mission or trade promotion activity;
+(a) expenses in establishing, maintaining or otherwise participating in —

+(i) a trade fair, trade exhibition, trade mission or trade promotion activity held or conducted outside Singapore; or

+(ii) an approved trade fair or trade exhibition held in Singapore;

+[Act 29 of 2012 wef 01/04/2012]

 (b) expenses in maintaining an approved overseas trade office; or